Food Distribution Program on Indian Reservations

 Beneficiary Eligibility

 FDPIR eligibility is limited to income-eligible households residing on participating reservations or income-eligible Indian Tribal Households (see definition at 7 CFR 253.2) residing in approved areas near a reservation or in approved service areas in Oklahoma.
-The ITOs/SAs are responsible for certifying households based on national eligibility criteria.
-The income standards vary by household size and are based on 100% of the Federal Poverty Guidelines adjusted by the applicable SNAP standard deduction.
+ITOs/SAs are responsible for certifying households based on national eligibility criteria.
+The income standards vary by household size and are based on the applicable SNAP net monthly income eligibility standards for the appropriate area, increased by the amount of the applicable SNAP standard deduction for that area.

 Credentials/Documentation